harrisonchiu/FMC-ND/README.md

 `m = m_{init} - m_{fuelburnt}`

 where `g_{altitude}` was calculated as above and `m_{fuelburnt}` was from the data given and `m_{i}` was the initial mass as described in **Data Settings**

-#### Assumptions
-- Assumes ROC is only (or mostly) affected by `ALTITUDE and WEIGHT`
-- Assumes `ALTITUDE and WEIGHT` are completely independent
-  - EDIT: Significance P and F in regression analysis supports this
-- Mass is only lost from fuel burnt (no refilling fuel)
-- The datasets above shows the general range of altitude and weight that will happen to the plane, so no extrapolation is needed (i.e. X-Plane will use altitude and weight combinations similar to the training data) (this and *very* small value coefficients **suggest overfitting is not a problem for our use** in that range)
-- Max 3000 feet/min ROC

-#### Removal of Data
-Data with negative and 0 ROC were omitted because they are anomalies and will not fit with the regression\
-Data with above 3000 ROC were omitted because it is unlikely a real plane will climb that fast.

-#### Issues
-On all regressions (even high order ones) have a pattern in its residual plots (Altitude and ROC).
-This implies that there is a bias in the regression.\
-However, in the *Error View* of the graphs (see `rev4 Updated Dataset Order 6 Error View` plot) that the take-off data (low altitude) causes its initial pattern because of the sudden jump in ROC followed by a max ROC and a slow decline.
-The other cause is at high altitudes where there are two lines of ROC on top of each other.
-The regression does its best to fit both of them (initially fitting the bottom then slowly trying to fit the top one) which causes the pattern in the residual plot.
-This can be fixed by a revision in the dataset and a possible omission to anomalies.\

-EDIT: Some regression analysis were wrong (ex: using R^2 for goodness of fit in non-linear models) however, generally, the statements still stands because MSE and Std Error were also calculated.
-Take R^2 to less consideration for non-linear models.

-#### Current Model/Criteria to Choose
-Current model is *rev4 6th Order*\
-Type of model is `polynomial surface`\
-See excel worksheet for equation\
-Criteria
-- Must have decent fit (seen visually)
-- Low errors
-- Low max/avg magnitudal residual (cannot have model estimating ROC poorly at any point based on training data)